- Registered Associate Marriage and Family Therapist

 Master of Arts, Counseling Psychology, Concentration in Somatic Psychology

-I provide strength-based, trauma-informed psychotherapy to youth, adults, and families who are seeking support with changing stuck patterns and creating a path towards greater resilience and meaning in their lives.
+I provide strength-based, trauma-informed psychotherapy to youth, adults, and families who are seeking support with healing what hurts, transforming patterns that no longer serve them, and creating a path towards greater resilience and meaning in their lives.

 I was born and raised in the Bay Area and have lived here almost my entire life.
 I have many interests and passions outside of the therapy room, including music, dance, social justice, plants, animals, spiritual practice, travel, and health.
 I am a lifelong learner and highly value education, curiosity, and open-mindedness.